 Roman town of Deultum, village of Debelt

 In the following three centuries the town broadened and established itself as one of the richest towns in the province.
 During the ruling of Emperor Mark Aurelius (2nd century AD) it was protected by large fortified walls.
-The town structure is according to the Hippodamus system (a rectangular street network oriented according to the globe directions), with very good water supply and sewerage.
-Impressive baths with floor heating was found during archaeological excavations.
-It was built in the end of the 1st century and reconstructed during the following centuries to the end of the 3rd century.
+The town structure is according to the Hippodamus system (a rectangular street network-oriented according to the globe directions), with a very good water supply and sewerage.
+Impressive baths with floor heating were found during archaeological excavations.
+It was built at the end of the 1st century and reconstructed during the following centuries to the end of the 3rd century.
 The building size, as well as the degree to which it is preserved, are impressive.

 The first rectangular fortification with an area of 5,000 square meters was constructed around the middle of the 4th century.
 It was not only covering the roman settlement, but also the upper part of the hill behind it.
 The east town gate, from which the main street begins, also dates back to this period.
 The Slavs also initiated raids during the second half of the 6th century.

 In 812 Khan Krum conquered Develt and banished the local residents to the north of the Danube river.
 On their place he settled Bulgarians, and Develt turned into Bulgarian settlement.

 During the early Middle Ages, the town became an important border point between Bulgaria and Byzantium.

 The rising of the level of the Black Sea in the 13th – 14th century led to gradual swamping of the plain around the firth.
 The port moved to the east in the direction of the contemporary Burgas Bay.
 Life in the town declined, and after the 14th century, the name of the settlement is no longer seen in the historical sources.